 Talk through changes in routine

 Give plenty of warning about visitors, trips, parties, non-uniform days and Xmas performances, etc. A calendar/ diary to keep track of what is coming is useful or a visual timetable.
+We don’t use our visual timetable much now but it still comes out for times like Christmas when everything is up in the air.
 Talk through each thing and explain what it is/ what will happen.
 Get school on board with this too, when normal lesson timetables go out of the window in December.

 Keep Christmas Out of Bedrooms